lycheeverse/lychee/README.md

         --glob-ignore-case       Ignore case when expanding filesystem path glob inputs --help                   Prints help information
-    -i, --insecure               Proceed for server connections considered insecure (invalid TLS) --no-check               Don't perform any link checking.
-Instead, dump all the links extracted from inputs that would be checked
-    -n, --no-progress            Do not show progress bar.
+    -i, --insecure               Proceed for server connections considered insecure (invalid TLS) -n, --no-progress            Do not show progress bar.
                                  This is recommended for non-interactive shells (e.g. for continuous integration) --skip-missing           Skip missing input files (default is to error if they don't exist)